sebastianchristopher/Java8OCANotes/README.md

 ![Implementing an interface](https://github.com/sebastianchristopher/Java8OCANotes/blob/master/media/implementing-an-interface.jpg "Implementing an interface")
 * The public access specifier indicates that the interface can be used by any class in any package.
 If you do not specify that the interface is public, then your interface is accessible only to classes defined in the same package as the interface.
 * abstract is assumed and optional for the interface
-* public static for variables is assumed and therefore optional
+* public static final for variables is assumed and therefore optional
 * public abstract for methods is assumed and therefore optional
 * classes may implement multiple interfaces, separated by comma:
 ```java